forhaoliu/chain-of-hindsight/README.md

 Jax implementation of the Chain-of-Hindsight (CoH) idea proposed in [Chain of Hindsight aligns Language Models with Feedback](https://arxiv.org/abs/2302.02676).

-This implementation allows learning both small and large scale GPT models from human feedback.

 *Updates Jun/14/2023*
 - Improved sharding for large models
 - Added support for Fully Sharded Data Parallelism (FSDP)